 Get Ready for Middle School!

-- Need a Middle School for Fall 2019?
-If you're new to New York City DOE public schools or need a middle school placement for this fall, visit our New Students page to learn how to enroll.
+If you need a middle school placement for this fall, visit our New Students page to learn how to enroll.

-- When you get your child's middle school offer, you’ll also receive a list of programs where they've been waitlisted.
+- When you get your child's middle school offer in the spring, you’ll also receive a list of programs where they've been waitlisted.

 - Your child will be added automatically to the waitlist of any program that you listed higher on their application than the program where they received an offer.
-Learn more in the Get Your Middle School Offer Letter section below.
+Learn more on our Middle School Waitlists page.

 Learn How Students Get Offers

 Watch the following animations to see how students get offers to DOE public schools—learn why your middle school application choices matter and find out about other factors, such as admissions priorities, admissions methods, and seat availability: